Mato00KAN/Dolphin-MMJR2/Readme.md

 # Dolphin MMJR2 Fork
-This fork is for updating MMJR2 to Dolphins Official Dev Source code without scoped storage changes.
+Mainly, this fork is meant for personal use.
+This repo's only function at the current time is to update MMJR2 to the latest Dolphin Offical Dev Source code without scoped storage changes merged.
-Eventually I will upload an apk with my own custom settings included.
-My current Dolphin Configs do not work on this latest build.
-If you want to use my tweaked settings RIGHT now, then use 2.0-15108 [here](https://github.com/Lumince/Dolphin-MMJR2/releases/tag/2.0-15108)
+If you want scoped storage, go use Dolphin Official Builds.
+I have no use for scoped storage, nor any changes related to it.
+I wont be merging these changes.
+Have a nice day!

 An Android-only performance-focused dolphin fork, rebased on top of latest dolphin development builds and reimplementing MMJ UX and performance improvements, plus adding our own.